Defining Documents in American History: Immigration & Immigrant Communities (1650-2016)

 Each in-depth chapter guides readers with historical insight and comprehension.
 Written by historians and teachers, several elements explain the document's historical impact and provide thoughtful critical analysis, including a Summary Overview, Defining Moment, Author Biography, Document Analysis, and Essential Themes.
 Plus, an historical timeline and bibliography of important supplemental readings, and web resources, will support readers in understanding the broader historical events covered.

-The documents discussed in this volume paint a portrait of the issues and challenges face by immigrants on American soil.
-This volume will be a useful addition to high school and undergraduate libraries, plus history collections of all sizes.
+The documents discussed in these volumes paint a portrait of the issues and challenges face by immigrants on American soil.
+This title will be a useful addition to high school and undergraduate libraries, plus history collections of all sizes.